farcaster-project/RFCs/transactions.md

 ### Notes on Privacy

-Bitcoin transaction must be designed in a way where if Taproot is used with a single signature to spend an output, it MUST not be possible to differentiate between `c` and `d`, and between `e` and `f`.
+Bitcoin transaction must be designed in a way where if Taproot and MuSig2 are used with a single signature to spend an output, it MUST not be possible to differentiate between `c` and `d`, and between `e` and `f`.

 But in most cases `c` and `d` will be different because `d` will be used with the TapLeaf script.